 math module.
 In this case, that is the value of the mathematical constant, pi.

-* to add almost everything from a module to our global namespace.
+* to add almost everything from a module to your global namespace.
+This can "pollute" the global namespace, filling it with variables.
+Most of the time, it's strongly discouraged.

 Why split your code into files?